Bruce Lee (AP Photo / Columbia Pictures)

 It was 40 years ago today that Bruce Lee died.
-The martial arts master was only 32 years old and in seemingly good health until, while planning his next movie in Hong Kong, he suffered a cerebral edema that took his life.
+The martial arts master was only 32 and in seemingly good health until, while planning his next movie in Hong Kong, he died of a cerebral edema.
 He didn't have many years to make his mark – but the legacy he left is indelible.
 During his short life, he brought martial arts to Hollywood, ushering in a karate craze in the U.S. and helping to elevate the perception of Asian actors.
 He taught martial arts, invented Jeet Kune Do, and even wrote poetry.

 Be formless ... shapeless, like water.
 Now you put water into a cup, it becomes the cup.
 You pour water into a bottle; it becomes the bottle.
 You put water into a teapot; it becomes the teapot.
 Now water can flow, or creep or drip or crash!
 Be water, my friend…

 I fear not the man who has practiced 10,000 kicks once.
 But I fear the man who has practiced one kick 10,000 times.

 Quick temper will make a fool of you soon enough.

 Use only that which works, and take it from any place you can find it.

 The key to immortality is first living a life worth remembering.